payu-india/CMS-Chatbot/docs/cross-border payments/integrate-cross-border-payments-for-payubiz.md

 2. [Update Invoice ID \[Optional\]](#step2-update-invoice-id-optional)
 3. [Upload Invoice with PayU](#step-3-upload-the-invoices)

+> 📘 Prerequisites
+>
+> * **Invoice ID**: The Invoice ID needs to be shared with the AD-1 category bank on the same day of the transaction to initiate settlements with the merchant.
+Hence, if the Invoice ID is not available at the time of the transaction, it is mandatory to be passed through the UDF Update API or Invoice Upload API on the same day (IST).
+If the merchant fails to furnish the invoice ID on the same day (IST) of the transaction through any of the three options, PayU or the Partner Bank will not be able to process the settlement.
+For more information on **UDF Update** API and **Invoice Upload** API, refer to [UDF Update API](ref:udf_update_api) and [Invoice Upload API](ref:invoice_upload_api).
+> * **Invoice file**: The invoice file must be shared with PayU within 10 days of transaction since the bank requires the same as per the Govt and RBI guidelines.
+To follow the guidelines – PayU’s system will create an auto-refund entry to the buyer if the Invoice file is not received within 10 days.
+Merchant can configure the 10 days window on a merchant _MID_ level.
+>
+> > 📘 Note:
+> >
+> > The recommended solution is to pass both the Invoice ID and Invoice file simultaneously when hitting the Invoice Upload API on the same day of the transaction.

 ## Step 1: Make Payment using Web Checkout Integration

 The following parameters (mandatory) must be posted using any of the following Web Checkout integration and refer to the corresponding section of [Web Checkout Integration](doc:introduction-web) documentation for the complete list of parameters to be posted: